tianlongcai/vertmolrate/README.md

 - source_functions.R: R script includes some functions used for analyses.
 - test_ESH_mtDNA.R: R script testing the evolutionary speed hypothesis (ESH) using mtDNA molecular rates.
 The script is designed to replicate the analyses from both the main text and the supplementary materials.
-- test_ESH_mtDNA.R: R script testing the evolutionary speed hypothesis (ESH) using nuDNA molecular rates.
+- test_ESH_nuDNA.R: R script testing the evolutionary speed hypothesis (ESH) using nuDNA molecular rates.
 Similar to the mtDNA analysis script, it includes procedures for both the primary and supplementary analyses.

 ### 3. Outputs

-   The results of the analyses, including figures and tables present in Maintext and Appendix.
+   The results of the analyses, including figures and tables present in main text and appendix.

 - MainFigures: Results of main figures
 - Supplementary: Results of supplementary figures.

 ### 4. SI Datasets

-   Supporting Information for Datasets S1–S28 in in Maintext and Appendix.
+   Supporting Information for Datasets S1–S28 in main text and appendix.